Extensibility

 Custom Actions

-Admin quick-action buttons on any entity screen, defined by you.
+Admin quick-action buttons on the identity and request screens, defined by you.

 When you reach for it

 "Reset session for this user."
-"Re-sync this connector."
+"Re-sync from HRIS."
 "Escalate this request."
 The things your operators do every week that would otherwise live in a runbook.

 What it costs to use